This is my seventh ACC Basketball Preview. To view my previous entries, click on “more” beside my username, then select profile.

 After an entirely predictable 0-18 finish in the ACC, head coach Kevin Stallings was fired following the season because not everyone in college learns.

 6-10 sophomore Terrell Brown was one of the success stories of Stallings’ coaching a year ago, as he went from being forced to play because he’s big to eventually competing on the boards and showing potential as a future inside out scorer.
 6-6 Shamiel Stevenson might be the best player on the roster after averaging 8.5 ppg. and 4.4 rpg while shooting 37.5% beyond the arc.
 He’s a tough and interesting player that plays at a slower pace in the mold of Boris Diaw or Roosevelt Jones at Butler, and like those players he is able make good things happen.
-Because of the limited number of frontcourt options, Jared Wilson-Frame may need to slide to power forward at times.
-The only other size available on scholarship will be a collection of young 2 star recruits that aren’t likely to be particularly helpful in the ACC.
+Because of the limited number of frontcourt options, Wilson-Frame and Ellison will be the forwards at times.
+At 6-9, 215 pounds, junior Kene Chukwuka will again see minutes at center out of necessity after providing almost nothing statistically in 17 minutes a game last year.
 Pittsburgh will again find itself dramatically undersized and overwhelmed at times in conference play.